Kirstin Heidler

 Understanding differentiation is not the same as embodying it.
 Under stress, our oldest relational patterns come online.
 Fusion and withdrawal are not moral failings; they are deeply practiced survival strategies, often learned long before we encountered NVC or any language for conscious relationship.

 No matter how carefully I speak, your reaction is ultimately yours.
-And no matter how intensely you feel, my “correct” behaviour cannot be what regulates you.
+And no matter how intensely you feel, my “correct” behaviour cannot regulate you.
 Staying differentiated may mean being criticised, misunderstood, or experienced as distant.
-It may mean that harmony does not immediately return.
-It may even mean that connections built on fusion begin to strain.
+It may strain relationships built on fusion, and harmony may not immediately return.

 Not everyone will be able — or willing — to meet us there.